micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 to chat more about it.
 And lastly head to to [m3o.com](https://m3o.com) if you're tired of the way you're building software for today and want to learn of a better way that's going to make you 10x more productive.

+So to revisit.
 To get started for free in the cloud based dev environment just run the following commands.

 ```
 # Install the micro binary